-Shares of Amazon (AMZN) may be preparing for a breakdown from a rising triangle.
-Here’s my take on the chart published on TheStreet.com this morning.
+Shares of Comcast (CMCSA) are in a primary uptrend and look to continue higher.
+Here’s my take on the chart published on The Street this morning.

 Jim Cramer highlights the charts of Visa (V), Mastercard (MA), and PayPal (PYPL) on “Mad Money,” as interpreted by Bob Lang of Explosive Options.